Out of Eden Walk: Connecting Humanity

 -

-- Published Out of Eden Walk editorial content for an audience of at least 45 million readers worldwide: 500+ dispatches published on topics ranging from climate change to mass migration, archaeology to technology, cultural survival to human evolution; 100+ “guest dispatches” by Walking Partners; 12 feature stories in National Geographic Magazine (with three cover stories), for a growing multimedia collection of 480,000 published words, 1,800 photos, and 300 videos, with texts translated into 34 languages.
+- Published Out of Eden Walk editorial content for an audience of at least 45 million readers worldwide: 500+ dispatches published on topics ranging from climate change to mass migration, archaeology to technology, cultural survival to human evolution; 100+ “guest dispatches” by Walking Partners; 12 feature stories in National Geographic magazine (with three cover stories)—all for a growing multimedia collection of 480,000 published words, 1,800 photos, and 300 videos, with texts translated into 34 languages.
 (Our archive of translated stories can be found here.)

 -